Joesalmon1985/DigitalRights/Digital_Rights.md

 to understand the importance, dangers, implications of online engagement, let alone the skills to utilise it much of this is for nothing.

-Digitial Privacy - GCHQ, Surveillence and “anonymised” data.
+Digital Privacy - GCHQ, Surveillance and “anonymised” data.

 We will promote the extension of the privacy you would expect in the real world into the digital.